Updated April 14, 2020.

-Review update: AudioEye provides a strong solution in that they do genuinely remediate your site to be accessible.
-They have a strong development team that does a good job and you can expect to have an accessible website within 3-4 months.
+As part of their service, AudioEye will genuinely remediate your site to be accessible.
+They have a good development team and you can expect to have an accessible website within 3-4 months.

 The big problem is cost – it’s not really the upfront price so much as it is they require an annual subscription for that price.
-After the first year, the value of the subscription really falls off a cliff despite the add-ons like knowledgeable support for persons with disabilities and continual promise to maintain the accessibility of your website.
+After the first year, the value of the subscription really falls off a cliff despite the add-ons like knowledgeable accessibility support and continual promise to maintain the accessibility of your website (which isn’t that much value unless you’re constantly overhauling your website).

-I spoke to Jill Micheli, a senior account executive at AudioEye, today and we went over a demo, what the company offers, and about accessibility in general.
-I came away encouraged with the direction AudioEye is headed.
-In this post, I’ll informally question and answer some of the highlights of our phone call.
+When I originally wrote this review, I spoke to Jill Micheli, a senior account executive at AudioEye, today and we went over a demo, what the company offers, and about accessibility in general.
+Below are some of the highlights of the call.

 Before we get to the Q & A, here’s an AudioEye YouTube demo for context: